TNA Fellowships

 Jyothi Justin Indian Institute of Technology Indore (IITI) Host: UNED Seeing the Unseen: Locating the Women of Independent India's Unheard Dalit Massacres

-Natalia Kamovnikova Matej Bel University Host: Austrian Academy of Sciences Corpus-building, classification, and preservation of contemporary Russian anti-war poetry in the context of its electronic and social vulnerability
+Natalia Kamovnikova, Independent Researcher.
+Corpus-building, classification, and preservation of contemporary anti-war poetry in the context of its electronic and social vulnerability.
+Hosted by ACDH-OeAW, Austria

 Marko Milosev Central European University Host: UNED Words to actions: How and if ideology translates to violence in the case of interwar fascist organizations